-This page has information about asthma, as well as forms and fact sheets.
+This page has information about asthma in water safety programs.
 Remember that teachers retain duty of care for their students at all times.
-As part of this responsibility, school staff must assist Swimming and Aquatics instructors-in-charge to understand and monitor student health and wellbeing.
+As part of this responsibility, school staff must assist water safety instructors-in-charge to understand and monitor student health and wellbeing.

-All schools should have staff trained in asthma first aid and have asthma first aid kits available.
-All Swimming and Aquatics unit staff are trained in asthma first aid.
+All schools have staff trained in asthma first aid and have asthma emergency kits available.
+All water safety instructors are trained in asthma first aid.

 Older students often carry their own asthma relief medication.
-The medication management guidelines explain if and when students should be allowed to self-manage medication:
+The medication management procedure explains if and when students should be allowed to self-manage medication.

 Staff should know if students use asthma reliever medication for first aid.
 Even if students are authorised to carry their own asthma medication, they should be encouraged to inform staff of any unusual breathing difficulty they experience, as well as any actions they have taken to address this.